-No, because GAs are hourly workers, they are not paid for university holidays or days that TEC is closed.
-GAs are expected to arrange their schedules accordingly if they still want to fit in their weekly hours around weeks where holidays fall as to not affect anticipated biweekly pay.
+No, because GAs are hourly workers, they are not paid for university holidays like Christmas.
+GAs are expected to arrange their schedules accordingly if they still want to fit in their weekly hours around these days off as to not affect anticipated biweekly pay.